gcanti/io-ts/README.md

 const Adult = t.refinement(Person, person => person.age >= 18, 'Adult')
 ```

-# Strict/Exact interfaces
+# Strict type alias

-You can make an interface strict (which means that only the given properties are allowed) using the `strict` combinator
+You can make a type alias strict (which means that only the given properties are allowed) using the `strict` combinator

 ```ts
 const Person = t.type({